CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ### Part 3.1: Stream compaction

+Stream compaction is an optimization technique that works by reducing unnecessary computations related to rays that are no longer active.
+At each iteration, we "remove" inactive rays from the list of active rays, effectively spending our computational resource only on active rays in the scene.

+*performance analysis here*

 ### Part 3.2: Material sorting

+*performance analysis here*

 ### Part 3.3: Bounding Volume Hierarchy (BVH)

+*performance analysis here*

 ### Part 3.4: Russian roulette path termination

+*performance analysis here*

 ## Part 4: References & Credits
 * BSDF implementation: